dennis-tra/nebula/README.md

 ## Project Status

+The crawler is used for a couple of academic project, and I'm running it since July '21 continuously.

-The crawler is successfully visiting and following all reachable nodes in the IPFS and Filecoin networks.
-However, the project is still very young and thus has its sharp edges here and there.
-Most importantly, the gathered numbers about the IPFS network are in line with existing data like from the [`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler).
+The gathered numbers about the IPFS network are in line with existing data like from the [`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler).
 Their crawler also powers a dashboard which can be found [here](https://trudi.weizenbaum-institut.de/ipfs_analysis.html).

 ## Usage